hdorgeval/playwright-fluent/docs/playwright-fluent.api.md

   filterAllHarEntriesBeforeProcessing: (entry: HarEntry, index: number) => boolean;

   /**
-   * Optional Predicate used to bypass request interception on for specific request.
+   * Optional Predicate used to bypass request interception for specific requests.
    * By default all requests that match the given url are intercepted.
    * @memberof HarRequestResponseOptions
    */